-Submitted by Guest Writer Mike Crawford
+Submitted by Guest Writer Mike Crawford, licensed guide and owner of Upstate Guide Service.

 Ice fishing is a challenging and relaxing way to spend a day outdoors in winter.
 Anglers enjoy magnificent landscapes and often excellent ice angling.
-When the lakes’ surfaces freeze and make for safe travel, anglers venture out to catch fish for both sport and for food.
+When the lakes’ surfaces freeze and make for safe travel, anglers venture out to catch fish for both sport and food.

 Fish do not stop feeding when the cold and ice comes.
 In fact, many species, like lake trout, landlocked salmon, and pike, are active and feeding all winter long.
 Schooling panfish, like perch, bluegill, crappie, and smelt, can be found in great numbers and make for excellent angling with good action and great eating!